-If there is no information at the school about the matters referred to in the notice, you must advise the relevant Community Services office of this immediately.
+If there is no information at the school about the matters referred to in the notice, you must advise the relevant DCJ office of this immediately.

 Chapter 16A of the Act is concerned with the exchange of information between agencies that have responsibilities relating to the safety, welfare or well-being of children and young people.
 Staff should refer to Legal bulletin 50 – Exchanging Information with Other Organisations Concerning the Safety, Welfare or Wellbeing of Children or Young People for further information.

 Yes.
-Section 192 of the Commonwealth Act empowers the department of Families, Housing, Community Services and Indigenous Affairs (administered by Centrelink) to seek information or documentation to help determine whether a person is entitled to receive social security payments or other benefits (for example concession cards or financial supplements).
+Section 192 of the Commonwealth Act empowers the Department of Families, Housing, Community Services and Indigenous Affairs (through its agency Centrelink) to seek information or documentation to help determine whether a person is entitled to receive social security payments or other benefits (for example concession cards or financial supplements).
 A notice to produce can be directed to principals.